 What’s the cost of housing a private accommodation in London?

 Housing student private accommodation in London will cost you higher than student halls.
 Overall the weekly cost for renting a private student accommodation in London varies between £300 and £550 for single-room apartments.
 The weekly cost for renting a three-bedroom apartment in London ranges somewhere between £400 and £600.

 There are certain things you need to keep in your mind when trying to find suitable private accommodation in London.

 Focus on Peripheral areas – Location is a significant indicator of your housing cost in London.
-As we mentioned above, likewise in almost every other capital in the world, downtown areas are much expensive to rent than apartments outside the city center.
-This may depend on where your university is located, but if their campus is in the city center don’t hesitate to look for an apartment somewhere in the periphery.
+As we mentioned above, likewise in almost every other capital in the world, downtown areas are much expensive to rent than apartments outside the city centre.
+This may depend on where your university is located, but if their campus is in the city centre, don’t hesitate to look for an apartment somewhere in the periphery.

-You will have to commute regularly for attending classes and sometimes you might get stuck in rush hours, but it is worth taking into consideration cost affordability.
+You will have to commute regularly for attending classes, and sometimes you might get stuck in rush hours, but it is worth taking into consideration cost affordability.
 Plus there are many travelling means that you can use and move freely in London.

-Sharing apartment – As an international student saving money is among your top priorities.
+Sharing apartment – As an international student, saving money is among your top priorities.
 Sharing your apartment with other local or international students is a perfect way to cut the cost of housing in London.
 There are many students who constantly look for roommates in online student forums.
 Do a little research and reach contact with them.

 Find Your Accommodation on Time – It is important that you dedicate your whole time to your studies in London.
-If you don’t find a place to accommodate well in time you can end up spending a lot of time which you would be using to prepare for your exam.
-Thus, we recommend all international students in London to try to find student housing before landing in UK.
+If you don’t find a place to accommodate well in time, you can end up spending a lot of time which you would be using to prepare for your exam.
+Thus, we recommend all international students in London try to find student housing before landing in the UK.
 In the end, if you don’t find one that suits you, at least you will have a list of resources and agencies where you can seek help with your accommodation.